SanchitRawool36/jewelry-landing-page/README.md

 ```

 3. Open `http://localhost:8080` in your browser.

+## Lightbox Usage (Development)
+The photo showcase uses `PhotoLightbox` (`src/components/PhotoLightbox.jsx`).
+Trigger: Clicking any photo card opens the modal.
+Keyboard: Arrow keys navigate, ESC closes.
+Accessible: `role="dialog"` with aria-modal and buttons have labels.
+Extend with focus trapping if further interactive content is added.

 ## Deploy to Netlify
 - Connect this GitHub repository to Netlify and set: